Mufumi/Udacity-Optimizing-a-ML-Pipeline-in-Azure-Tutorial/README.md

 ## Summary
 This dataset contains customer data that is going to be used to find the best strategies to improve for the next marketing campaign.
 The aim is to predict the effectiveness of the current marketing campaign.

-The best performing model was a .....
+The best performing model was a Logistic Regression model with the hyperparameters obtained from Hyperdrive.
 ## Scikit-learn Pipeline

-**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
-Sklearn library

 The data is obtained from a csv file and converted to structured data using a dataframe.
-Hyperparamter tuning - data transformation -> one hot encoder classification algorithm - Logistic regression
+It was then cleaned and a OneHotEncoder technique from the sklearn library was implemented to label some features of the data.
+Once cleaned the data was split into a training set and test set, with the Logistic Regression model chosen as the classifier.
+The hyperparameters for this model were the Regularization Strength and Max iterations parameters, assisting in the convergence of the model.
+The best performance model had a regularization strength of 0.3711 and max iterations of 1000.

 **Parameter sampler and stopping policy chosen**